 The smallest portion of your turn, typically reserved for non-damaging special abilities or weaker attacks

-An out-of-turn instant is a reactionary special ability or power used during an opponent’s turn that counts as an instant in your own next turn (i.e. Interrupts, or the Focus defensive ability: Reversal).
+An out-of-turn (OOT) instant is a reactionary skill or power used during an opponent’s turn that counts as an instant in your own next turn (i.e. Interrupts, or the Focus defensive ability: Reversal).
 If it suffers from a critical miss/failure, the caster becomes Vulnerable immediately, but is also treated as if they had critically missed/failed as an instant in their own next turn, therefore losing their action as well.

-An ability or effect used out-of-turn when an opponent announces intent to use a special ability of some kind.
-If an interrupt is successful the targets special ability is cancelled, and any costs refunded.
-If interrupting an instant the target may still proceed to use an action on their turn.
+An countering skill or ability that is used out-of-turn when an opponent announces intent to cast a spell or use a special skill of some kind.
+If an interrupt is successful the targets skill/spell is cancelled, and any costs refunded.
+If interrupting an instant the target may still proceed to use their action.
 If interrupting an action, the target may still use a regular attack action if available/possible.
 Typically interrupts counts as an out-of-turn (OOT) Instant.
 Interrupts have no effect on natural abilities (i.e. Dragon Breath) or passives (i.e. Auras)

 Immune to all forms of CC and cannot be de-buffed, critically hit or "insta-killed" in anyway; literally immune to everything except regular damage

 Immune to everything, impossible to harm or cause damage to in anyway; typically has some form of weakness that can remove or circumvent the invulnerability if discovered.